vriesm060/react-native-course/README.md

 ```

 ### Decoding tokens
-We can decode the user tokens using a package called JWT Decode.
+To decode the user tokens I use a package called **JWT Decode**.

 `const decoded = jwtDecode(token);`

 ---

 # Deploying React Native Apps
+To deploy a React Native App through Expo to either iOS or Android, you'll have to follow these steps.

-1. Update the `app.json` file with the right information.
-Like name, icon, platforms, splashscreen, etc.
+1. Update the `app.json` file with the right information, like **name**, **icon**, **platforms**, **splashscreen**, etc.
 2. Publish the app using the command `expo publish`.
 This will publish the app to Expo.
 You need an Expo account for this.
 3. Build the app:
     * **iOS:** Run the command `expo build:ios`
     * **Android:** Run the command `expo build:android`

-### For iOS
+## For iOS
 If you want to build an app for iOS, you need a paid Developer account.
 To build, just run the command `expo build:ios`, and this should take you through the process.

-### For Android
+## For Android
-Building an app for Android using the command `expo build:android`, you can specify if you want to build an APK (`expo build:android -t apk`) or an App Bundle file (`expo build:android -t app-bundle`).
+You can build an app for Android using the command `expo build:android`.
+You can specify if you want to build an APK (`expo build:android -t apk`) or an App Bundle file (`expo build:android -t app-bundle`).
 APKs are generally used for testing internally and externally.
 If you really want to publish your app in the Google Play Store, build an App Bundle.

 For updating an app, you need to apply a keystore, which you can generate using Expo.